lkalesinskas/SNPs2ChIP/README.md

 Let's make transcription BIG!

 # Code Files
+**createFakeBED.py:** Creates fake BED file with bins for a certain length

+**intersectRunner.py:** Runs intersect script on a folder of files to find intersect between filtered files and a chromosome/bin file

 **downloadCHiPAtlas.py:** Download script to grab .BED files from the CHiP-Atlas database

 **filterTopHits.py:** Filtration Script to filter .BED files to make relevant files.